blitzashspear/ap-yhtwtg/README.md

 *Playing The Game*
 1. Download `game-mods.zip`.
 Unzip and place the contents of each respective folder in `C:\Users\[username]\Documents\My Games\You Have to Win the Game`.
 2. Download and install `yhtwtg.apworld`.
-3. Select the Archipelago campaign ingame.
+3. In the game, select the Archipelago campaign, and begin a new game.
 4. Open the You Have to Win the Game Client from the Archipelago Launcher.
 5. Input the room address and port at the top.